 Because education and information flow are integral to the mission of LTER, research, education and cyberinfrastructure are integrated closely in our science plan (Fig. 2.2).
-Education is both part of our research approach - environmental literacy shapes people's attitudes toward ecosystem services and motivates behaviors that directly and indirectly influence ecosystems - and educating the public, decision makers, and the next generation of environmental scientists is a core Network components of Network-level science.
+Education is both part of our research approach - environmental literacy shapes people's attitudes toward ecosystem services and motivates behaviors that directly and indirectly influence ecosystems - and educating the public, decision makers, and the next generation of environmental scientists is a core Network activity.
+We describe proposed activities in this domain in Section 5.1.

+Figure 2.2.
+Relationship among major components of Network-level science.
 Integrated research questions within each of three thematic areas are underlain by education and cyberinfrastructure, and all lie within the social-ecological context of Integrated Science for Society and the Environment (ISSE; Collins et al. 2007).